Sue Heon: 1980, 84 Summer Olympics

 At age 18, was selected for the 1980 Olympic team, due to her performance in the August 1980 Senior Long Course Championships where she received a seventh in the 400 IM, and more significantly, a third in the 200 IM.
 Her 1980 selection occurred her first year at U. of Pittsburgh, but due to the U.S. Boycott by President Jimmy Carter, she was unable to attend the Moscow Olympics.
 For the 1980 Olympics, her training yardage ranged from 16,000 to 20,000 meters daily, similar to the Olympic training yardage for many men swimmers.

 At the 1984 Olympic trials in Indianapolis, Indiana, she finished second to Tracy Caulkins 400 IM, earning her a spot on the Olympic Team.
 Her time in the 400-meter IM was 4:46.36 in the trials prior to the 1984 Olympics, earning her a ranking of third in the world in the event.

-At the 1984 Los Angeles Olympics, where she was coached by Hall of Fame Coach Mark Schubert of California's Mission Viejo Nadadores Swim Club, she won her heat in the preliminaries, but finished fourth with a 4:49.5 in the final event of the women's 400-meter individual medley, about three seconds slower than her time at the Olympic trials.
+At the 1984 Los Angeles Olympics, where she was coached by Hall of Fame Olympic Coach Mark Schubert of California's Mission Viejo Nadadores Swim Club, she won her heat in the preliminaries, but finished fourth with a 4:49.5 in the final event of the women's 400-meter individual medley, about three seconds slower than her time at the Olympic trials.
 She was just under a second behind the bronze third place finisher, Petra Zindler, but a full ten seconds behind her American rival Tracy Caulkins who took the gold.
 Had she been able to match her time at the 1984 Olympic trials, she would have been clearly a medal contender.